Skip to Content

 • Breed every season with no trouble.

-Some experts believe that skipping a season isn’t natural and may create a hormonal imbalance that may affect the dam’s health.
-If a bitch needed C-sections, she would definitely need a longer recovery time between litters.
+Some experts believe skipping a season isn’t natural and may create a hormonal imbalance that may affect the dam’s health.
+If a bitch needed C-sections, she would need a longer recovery time between litters.

 The American Animal Hospital Association has been quoted as saying: “I know of no stance by any organization, AAHA or AVMA, on people breeding their dogs during each and every heat cycle.
 I personally don’t recommend it, but there’s no policy by anyone official that I’m aware of at this time.

-As far as the effect of consecutive pregnancies is concerned, there’s probably little, if any, effect if the female Pomeranian dog is in good physical condition, to begin with on each of her pregnancies.
-You have to remember that this is the way it was designed in nature, to keep the population going and it was survival of the fittest.
+As far as the effect of consecutive pregnancies is concerned, there’s probably little, if any, effect if the female Pomeranian dog is in good physical condition, to begin with, on each of her pregnancies.
+You have to remember that this is the way it was designed in nature to keep the population going, and it was survival of the fittest.

 Consecutive breedings shouldn’t occur often.
 One season’s rest (as a minimum) must be allowed between litters.
 If she has consecutive litters and the first litter only produces a single puppy, she should still have a rest for a year before breeding again.

-One exception can be the female Pomeranian dog who only has one cycle per year.
+One exception can be the female Pomeranian dog, who only has one cycle per year.
 She can be bred in consecutive seasons because Nature has already determined her cycle to have a year’s rest.

-Thoughts on Female Pomeranian for Breeding Age
+Thoughts on Female Pomeranians for Breeding Age

 Note that toy dogs age slower than bigger dogs.
 Then you have the tales of female dogs jumping the fence aged 10 or 11 and finding a Pomeranian stud dog.
 This female Pomeranian then whelps and produces a healthy litter of four puppies.
 The reproductive history and health of the female Pomeranian are determining factors the breeder must consider before choosing what to do.